UAE: Sheikh Mohammed approves over Dh1 billion-worth housing applications this month

 Looking ahead, Sheikh Mohammed shared future plans to further streamline the process.
 "Our goal is to develop an integrated system to link all financing and housing agencies so that approval is granted within just one day...
 The citizen deserves better service... a better life... and a more beautiful future, God willing," he added.

-Sheikh Zayed Housing Programme has recently increased the housing aid for beneficiaries building homes within designated residential compounds to up to Dh1.2 million, whereas those building homes outside these complexes are limited to Dh800,000.
+In a related development, the Sheikh Zayed Housing Programme recently increased housing aid for beneficiaries building homes within designated residential compounds to Dh1.2 million.
+However, those building outside these areas receive a lower amount, capped at Dh800,000.

+This follows a major announcement in June of last year, when Sheikh Mohammed approved Dh1.68 billion in housing support under the same housing programme.
+This funding will cover a total of 2,160 new homes for citizens, continuing the UAE's commitment to enhancing the living standards of its people.

+A streamlined housing loan process comes as part of the UAE's Zero Government Bureaucracy Programme — which seeks to cut red tape and eliminate all redundant procedures and requirements.

 ALSO READ: